CraftAcademyLabs/ca_course/bdd_with_rails.md

 Great! all our steps are now green.
 We are not quite done yet though.
 If we take a look at our user story:

 ```
 As a visitor,
-when I visit the application's landing page,
+When I visit the landing page of the application
-I would like to see a list of articles
+I would like to see a list of all articles
 ```

 We want to list a number of articles on our landing page.
 All we managed to do so far is display two static texts on our page.
 Let's update our cucumber scenario to clearly reflect that: